 Importance:

-– Provides a mechanism to search for prices.
+– Provides a mechanism to search for prices of individual stocks and ETFs.

 – Allows makers and buyers to protect themselves against price volatility.